 Dear MCC Students:

-Our offices are available in person and remotely, so stop by the Welcome Center if you have questions.
-You can email or “chat” with the bursar, financial aid, or registrar online.
-MCC’s food pantry, “My Campus Cupboard,” just moved to Room 117 of our main building.
+Our offices are available in person and remotely, so stop by the Welcome Center if you have questions about your bill or registering for classes.
+You can email or "chat" with the bursar, financial aid, or registrar online.
+MCC's food pantry, "My Campus Cupboard" is in Room 117 of the main building.
 Feel free to visit for snacks or groceries as needed when the campus is open.
-While the bookstore recently moved fully online, you can still visit the Learning Commons if you need help activating digital codes for course materials.
-You’ll also find tutors and study areas in the Learning Commons, including a family study area where children are welcome to accompany you.

 Gratefully yours,